chrivand/securex_openc2cisco/README.md

 1. In the left pane menu, select **Workflows**.
 Click on **IMPORT** to import the workflow.

-2. Click on **Browse** and copy paste the content of the [name-json-file.json](https://raw.githubusercontent.com/github-username/name-of-repo/master/name-json-file.json) file inside of the text window.
+2. Click on **Browse** and copy paste the content of the [main_workflow.json](https://raw.githubusercontent.com/chrivand/securex_openc2cisco/main/main_workflow.json) file inside of the text window.
 Select **IMPORT AS A NEW WORKFLOW (CLONE)** and click on **IMPORT**.

-3. Next steps, like updating targets / account keys and setting a trigger / running the workflow.
+3. Now you will need to make sure that you have all required targets and account keys.
+If you are using vault, you can easily retrieve them using the "Read Vault Secrets" atomic action and then reference them later.

 ## Notes

 * Please test this properly before implementing in a production environment.
 This is a sample workflow!
-* In a future version capability X will be added.

 ## Author(s)

-* Name of Author (Cisco / Name of Company)
+* Kareem Iskander (Cisco)
+* Krishan Veer (Cisco)
+* Pieter van Schaik (Cisco)
+* Christopher van der Made (Cisco)